Shusha Realni School: Establishment

-In the 19th century, new types of schools began to appear in the region that makes up modern-day Azerbaijan.
+In the 19th century, new types of schools began to appear in the region that makes up modern-day Armenia and Azerbaijan.
 During this period, there was only one main school in Baku, and one classical gymnasium in Ganja.
 This changed after the demand for education in the region grew, two schools were no longer sufficient thus prompting the population of the city to appeal to the Petersburg-Caucasian committee.
 The appeal stated:

 The efforts of the local population led to the foundation of the school in Shusha on September 20, 1881.
 After the first years of the school's opening, 159 pupils were enrolled in the school, consisting of preparatory classes and three main classes, 58 of the students were Azerbaijani, 91 were Armenian, whilst the other 10 were students from other nationalities.
 In 1886, 7,500 manats were spent on the school.

 19th and 20th centuries

 In 1890, a representative of the Caucasian Ministry of education brought Ziaaddovla Anishirəvan, Mirza Qajar, and anthropologist Shantr.
 This arrival piqued the interest of the students, which lowered the percentage of absence at the school to 7.64%.
-The school was an open-minded establishment which promoted the acquisition of languages other than Azerbaijani.
 In 1890, contrary to the Tbilisi schools, German was not forced upon the students, but the choice to learn it was made available.

 Mirza Salah bey Zohrabbeyov, Yusif bey Malikhaqnazarov, Hashim bey Vazirov, were part of the well-known educators of the time, who taught in the School.
 The two famous Azerbaijani writers Abdurrahim bey Hagverdiyev and Yusif Vazir Chamanzaminli were amongst the students who enrolled at the Shusha Realni School.